SSD Women Hellas Verona

-Società Sportiva Dilettantistica Women Hellas Verona, known as Hellas Verona or simply Verona, is a women's football club based in Verona, Italy, currently playing in Serie B.
+Hellas Verona Women, known as Hellas Verona or simply Verona, is a women's football club based in Verona, Italy, currently playing in Serie B.

 Founded in 1995, the team won the Serie A championship five times and the Coppa Italia three times.
 They were previously known as A.S.D.
 Bardolino Verona C.F. between 2007 and 2013.

 History

 In summer 2011 the club moved from their traditional home in Bardolino to Stadio Olivieri, a small venue in the grounds of Verona's main stadium, Stadio Marc'Antonio Bentegodi.
 In September 2013 they received dispensation from the Italian Football Federation (FIGC) to remove Bardolino from their official name, becoming AGSM Verona due to a sponsorship deal with AGSM Verona.

 Current squad

 Former players

 For details of former players, see :Category:A.S.D.
 AGSM Verona F.C. players.